fluent/fluent-bit/documentation/output/forward.md

 ## Fluent Bit Setup

-Now that [Fluentd](http://fluentd.org) is ready to receive messages, we need to specify where the __fluentd__ output plugin will flush the information using the following format:
+Now that [Fluentd](http://fluentd.org) is ready to receive messages, we need to specify where the __forward__ output plugin will flush the information using the following format:

 ```
-bin/fluent-bit -i INPUT -o fluentd://HOST:PORT/TAG
+bin/fluent-bit -i INPUT -o forward://HOST:PORT/TAG
 ```

 If the __TAG__ parameter is not set, the plugin will set the tag as _fluent\_bit_.
 Keep in mind that __TAG__ is important for routing rules inside [Fluentd](http://fluentd.org).